 What is high porosity hair?

 Just because hair soaks up moisture doesn’t mean said moisture will be retained.
-Here’s why: The hair strands on high porosity hair types are composed of raised and chipped cuticles (much like raised shingles on a roof), which have possibly become that way due to damage from heat styling, hair coloring or chemical treatments.
+Here’s why: The hair strands on high porosity hair types are composed of raised and chipped cuticles (much like raised shingles on a roof), which have possibly become that way due to damage from heat styling, hair coloring, sun overexposure, or chemical treatments.
 Eventually, moisture leaks out from these raised cuticles and you’re left with dry, brittle, frizzy strands that are quite literally #thirsty for moisture.

 How to Treat High Porosity Hair: Top 3 Rules to Follow